justinmayer/django-autoslug/README.rst

 Documentation
 -------------

-See the `complete documentation <http://django-autoslug.readthedocs.org>`_ on ReadTheDocs.
+See the `complete documentation <https://django-autoslug.readthedocs.org>`_ on ReadTheDocs.
 It is built automatically for the latest version.

 Community
 ---------

-This application was initially created by Andy Mikhailenko and then improved by other developers.
+This application is maintained by Justin Mayer.
+It was initially created by Andy Mikhailenko and then improved by other developers.
 They are listed in `AUTHORS.rst`.

 Please feel free to file issues and/or submit patches.

 See `CONTRIBUTING.rst` for hints related to the preferred workflow.

 Licensing
 ---------